Vinimart/Vinimart/README.md

 # Welcome to my GitHub Profile! 👋

 Hey there!
-I'm Vinicius, a passionate software developer diving deep into Web3, blockchain, and gaming.
-I'm all about pushing boundaries and creating cool stuff in the digital universe.
+I'm Vinicius, passionate software developer diving deep into Web3, blockchain, and gaming.

 ## About Me ℹ️

 🚀 Currently exploring the exciting world of Web3 and GameFi.

-💻 Frontend & Blockchain Developer with 6 years of hands-on experience.
+💻 Full stack & Blockchain Developer with 7 years of hands-on experience.

-🎓 Graduated in Computer Networking and even Literature (yes, you read that right).
+🎓 Graduated in Computer Networking and also Literature (yes, 🤷🏻‍♂️).

 🌱 Always on the lookout for new technologies to experiment with.